nicolaepetridean/santas_workshop_2019/README.md

  -   try to move one family out of choices, even if second metric is blowing. and give some room to the first metric to improve.
  -   try to improve a very costy choice/day with another day that has cost.
+ -   in the random family schoice generator jump over the families already on choice one. just to try to get some progress.-
+ -   iterate on stochastic 8/2, 9/2 8/3 vs 5,5, 4/5 etc